5GEVE/monitoring_dockerized_environment/deployments/8_microservices_kubernetes_dns/README.md

 * The Kubernetes node uses Docker as container daemon.
 * You have built all the Docker images referenced in pods' specification.

+> Note: better to deploy everything in a new namespace

 Then, execute the following:

 ```sh